waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.
 - **Off-Screen State Changes:** An object's state will not update in the map data until it is visible on-screen.
 - **Boulder Pushing:** It is possible to push a boulder by standing adjacent to it, facing it, and moving towards it (e.g., standing below at Y+1, facing up, and pressing Up to push it to Y-1).
 You do not need to be on the opposite side.
 Boulders cannot be pushed into `impassable` tiles.
-Boulders cannot be pushed into `impassable` tiles.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.